mjstroup/Chess/README.md

         return positions;
     }

 The perft algorithm utilizes depth-based backtracking to explore all possible positions up to a certain depth.
-The added if statement is an optimization called bulk-counting, which essentially skips depth 0 searhing, as it will always return moves.size().
+The added if statement is an optimization called bulk-counting, which essentially skips depth 0 searching, as it will always return moves.size().

 These tests are available to see in [src/Testing](https://github.com/mjstroup/Chess/blob/master/src/Testing/GenerationTest.java).